pmassey191/DataMining/Collaborative/Homework2.md

 tax authority purposes.
-In order to assess the predictive power of each, we conduct a “horse race” to determine who has the best predictive ability when compared to a withheld testing set of the data by evaluating root mean squared error (RMSE); generally, the lower the RMSE the better.
+In order to assess the predictive power of each, we conduct a “horse race” to determine who has the best predictive ability when compared to a withheld testing set of the data by evaluating root mean squared error (RMSE).
+In this case, RMSE measures how far off our predictions are from the actual home price in dollars.
+Generally, the lower the RMSE the better.
 The three models are:

 -   Simple linear model (our medium benchmark model)
 -   Linear model with additional features and an interaction term